merenlab/anvio/anvio/docs/programs/anvi-reorient-genomes.md

 If you have a reference genome that you trust (downloaded from a reliable source or manually circularized), you can ask the program to use that as a reference.
 In which case the program will not be tinkering with the reference, and do its best to match every other genome to it.

-### Using DnaA gene for biologically meaningful orientation
+### Using DnaA gene for biologically meaningful reference orientation

 {:.notice}
 TL;DR: Best for any highly similar set of **bacterial genomes**.
 If DnaA is not found in the reference, the program will issue a warning and proceed without rotating the reference.